kumarshivam27december/ai-safety/Readme.md

-AI SAFETY INCIDENT LOG API - README
+AI SAFETY INCIDENT LOG API

 This is a backend system to record and manage AI safety issues.
-It lets you add, view, and delete incident reports.
+It lets us add, view, and delete incident reports.

 HOW TO SET UP: